tsnellgrove/dark_castle3/doc/to_do.md

 	- NOTE: (i.e. add to scope and remove levers & button from features?)
 	- NOTE: [this is a good idea but hold off until at least one more control_panel type machine gets created]
 - TBD: broaden hedgehog response to interacting with sword (e.g. "pull sword" should trigger)

+- DONE: How to enable switches and machines to self register for universal scope
+	- EXAMPE: battery powered lamp must track usage even if Burt has dropped it and walked away
+	- DONE: eliminate universal_scope => just add these to Burt's invis_lst

 *** Refactor app_main() modules ***